 Spoonflower’s digital print on demand process is designed to minimize wasted fabric and ink.
 Since we print only what you order, there’s no leftover printed fabric that we can’t use.
 Ink colors are mixed from 4-6 basic colors as your fabric is printed, so unlike screen printing, there’s no mixing of colors in advance of the print process.
 Our print process also doesn’t require any wet post-processing, so there’s no water consumed during printing.
 Spoonflower’s inks and dyes have been tested for harmful chemicals (like formaldehyde and lead) and are found to be safe for infant use.

 All of our fabrics have been tested for safety.
-We do offer three fabrics that have been certified organic according to Global Organic Textile Standards (GOTS): our Organic Cotton Sateen, Organic Cotton Knit, and Organic Sweet Pea Gauze.
-The factory that produces the paper is carbon-neutral and manufactured in a facility that runs on Green-e certified Wind Power Energy credits.
+We do offer three organic fabrics: our Organic Cotton Sateen, Organic Cotton Knit, and Organic Sweet Pea Gauze.
+The factory that produces our paper is carbon-neutral and manufactured in a facility that runs on Green-e certified Wind Power Energy credits.